PappuP/RRTMG_ATMS511/README.md

 3. `RRTMG_Pre-class.ipynb`: A quick 5-minute read - the goal is to breifly have an idea of what simulation output from global climate models would look like, and the lines of code that calls the RRTMG model using the Climlab package.

 <ins>Additional References:</ins>
-- RRTMG_InCLass_full.ipynb
 - inclass_func.py

-1. `RRTMG_InClass_Full.ipynb`: This notebook is the answer key to the working notebook: It is almost identical to `RRTMG_InClass.ipynb`, but contains all figures that will be discussed in class.
-2. `inclass_func.py`: This is a python script that contains all functions called from `RRTMG_InClass.ipynb` and `RRTMG_InClass_full.ipynb`.
+1. `inclass_func.py`: This is a python script that contains all functions called from `RRTMG_InClass.ipynb` and `RRTMG_InClass_full.ipynb`.
 All lines of code called from the in-class working notebook are detailed here, including model calls and figure plotting.

 <br/><br/>